adamjmurray/cosy/README.md

 	gem install midilib
 	gem install midiator

-midiator-0.3.0 or higher is needed for direct output on OS X
+Note that midiator-0.3.0 or higher is needed for direct output on OS X

 Optionally, if you want to use OSC support, you will also need to: